Skip to Main Content

 Whether you are knowledgeable about the subject matter or completely new to a legal research topic, consult secondary sources for:

-• good introductions or overviews of a topic
+• introductions or overviews of a topic

 • detailed analysis of legal issues